arkency/posts/posts/2020-04-21-why-commenting-code-is-evil.md

 ### 2. Commit messages

+I really like and appreciate writing commit messages to explain the _what_ and the _why_ of your change.
+You don't have limit yourself — you're not polluting the code base.
+Commit messages have the advantage of being written in a particular point of history — they're not going to rot, they're always true in that particular point of time.

+I find that a lot of people don't write commit messages.
+Perhaps because they don't feel they're read by other teammates or perhaps that people cannot easily dig git history to find relevant information (commands like `git log`, `git grep`).

 ### 3. Test cases

-An example.
+Let's go with an example.
 Suppose you discover a bug in a library you're using.
 Not a big deal, you can easily work it around on your side.
 But you also believe the library's going to get a proper fix soon too.
 You wouldn't like the work around to stay here forever.
 You're thinking about adding a comment:

 ```
 # TODO: remove this workaround once the library gets a proper fix